pkairys/pkairys.github.io/About/index.md

 layout: default
 ---

-# About Me
+# About me

 ### History

 I grew up in south Florida and attended the University of South Florida in Tampa.
 During school I worked at the National Renewable Energy Lab doing research in areas such as materials & chemical informatics, machine learning, and first-principles material modeling.
-I graduated with my B.Sc. in Chemical Engineerin in 2013 and am currently waiting to attend graduate school.
+I graduated with my B.Sc. in Chemical Engineerin in 2017 and am currently waiting to attend graduate school.

 ### Interests